rc-bellergy/hksyu-pimcore-cms-manual/docs/basic/README.md

 This CMS was developed by [Design Quest Limited](https://designquest.com.hk) based on the [Pimcore](https://pimcore.com/) open source content management system (v6.x).

 Please note that this documents only include instructions that are directly related to the HKSYU websites management.
-If you want to know more in-depth systems and operations, you can refer to the official Pimcore [documents](https://pimcore.com/docs/6.x/Development_Documentation/).
+If you want to know more in-depth systems and operations of the Pimcore, you can refer to the official Pimcore [documents](https://pimcore.com/docs/6.x/Development_Documentation/).

 ---
 ## The Basic